ericmjl/building-with-llms-made-simple/references.md

 ## Multi-Agent Systems

 - [How we built our multi-agent research system](https://www.anthropic.com/engineering/built-multi-agent-research-system) - Anthropic's detailed exploration of their multi-agent research system implementation, covering architecture, challenges, and practical applications.
+- [Don't Build Multi-Agents](https://cognition.ai/blog/dont-build-multi-agents) - A critical analysis of multi-agent architectures, arguing that they lead to fragile systems due to context sharing challenges and conflicting decision-making, with principles for building more reliable single-threaded agents.

 ## RAG (Retrieval Augmented Generation)